EstateGuru – a happy review after 2 years

 The good thing for the buyers is that they can find some good deals available for sale for various reasons: delayed payments, emergency needs, etc.

 Some of the rules in place prevent investors from abusing the secondary market.
 For example, you can’t resell an investment for 30 days after you purchased it from the secondary market.
-If you want to learn more about how to use the secondary market, you can read this extensive guide.

 Things that could go wrong